Skip to content

 Ella joined the Hypoxia Lab as a Clinical Research Coordinator in April of 2023.
 She oversees subject and sponsor study scheduling for pulse oximetry testing with the lab.
 She also assists with data collection and management for both the OpenOximetry and EquiOx projects.

 Before coming to UCSF, Ella graduated from Macalester College in 2022 with a Bachelor’s in Biology and Community and Global Health.
 She has an EMT license and worked at Planned Parenthood as a Medical Assistant after graduation.
-Along with an internship at OHSU where she assisted research in on nontuberculous myobacteria, she worked with her professor while studying in Sweden on a research project in human trafficking for the purpose of organ removal.
+Along with an internship at OHSU where she assisted research on nontuberculous myobacteria, she worked with her professor while studying in Sweden on a research project in human trafficking for the purpose of organ removal.
 In her free time, she crochets her friends sweaters and practices aerial.

-René Vargas Zamora, M. Sc.
+René Vargas Zamora, M.Sc.